Apple Rumors: iPhones May Get Two Release Dates Per Year Instead Of One

-According to CNBC, Apple may be set to change their release schedule for devices such as iPhones in 2021.
+According to CNBC, Apple may be set to change their release schedule for devices such as the iPhone in 2021.
 If this is the case, it means that Apple could be gearing up to release new devices twice a year from that point.
-At the moment, new device announcements are only released once a year under their current schedule.
+At the moment, new device announcements are only released once a year under the current schedule.

 News of the potential change of schedule has arisen thanks to a note distributed by J.P.
 Morgan on Monday.
 Supply chain checks were cited as the reason behind this prediction.